- 2015-date: Lucasian Professor of Mathematics

 044901

-Conching chocolate is a prototypical transition from frictionally jammed solid to flowable suspension with maximal solid content
+Conching chocolate is a prototypical transition from frictionally jammed solid to flowable suspension with maximal solid content.

-– Proceedings of the National Academy of Sciences of the United States of America
+– Proceedings of the National Academy of Sciences

 (2019)